vedmack/feedback_me/README.md

   - Uses ajax post to send data to server ('name', 'message' and 'email' parameters will be send to your servlet/php file etc...)
   - All labels are customizable
   - Customizable placeholder (HTML5) for all input fields
+  - Optional required attribute (HTML5) for all input fields with homegrown validation
+  - Optional asterisk next to label of required input fields